khulnasoft-lab/design.khulnasoft.com/contents/components/tree.md

 ### When to use trees
 Use trees to:
-- Create a structure made of multiple navigation elements
+- Create a structure made of multiple navigation elements.

 ### When not to use trees
 Do not use trees to: